 Following the ceremonial events in Sydney, the assembled forces will disperse for maritime training exercises, from constabulary operations to high-end warfare scenarios.
 The exercise area spans waters from Darwin to Cairns and down the eastern coast to Jervis Bay in New South Wales.

 More than 6,000 personnel from the 19 participating nations will take part in the training phases.
-The scenarios they practise will include submarine detection, air defence, maritime interdiction, and humanitarian assistance.
+The exercise is designed to strengthen maritime security cooperation, improve interoperability, and build partnerships across the Indo-Pacific.
+These relationships underpin regional stability.

 The day concluded with a historical flotilla procession at 6:45pm, with vessels tracing a route from Farm Cove around Fort Denison, past the Opera House, and under the Harbour Bridge to Blues Point.

 Tens of thousands of spectators lined the foreshore from North Head to Circular Quay.
-They witnessed a rare display of naval tradition and multinational cooperation, and perhaps something more than ceremony given the state of the world beyond the harbour heads.
+They witnessed a rare display of naval tradition and multinational cooperation, and a reminder that Australia's maritime security has always depended on partnerships forged beyond its shores.

 SOURCES & CITATIONS